marcusfarcus2020/Marcus-Lauber---Network-Admin/README.md

   main()
 ```
 ## Filename: Network design
 ### Mock network using a star topology.
-Though not really robust since star networks have a single point of failure, star is the most appropriate for this relatively basic home network.
+Though not really robust since star networks have a single point of failure, star is the most appropriate for this relatively basic home network due to it's low cost.
 !
 [NetworkDesign.png](/NetworkDesign.png)